UBS says Credit Suisse merger the right choice despite risks

 Kelleher has previously voiced his concerns about the dangers of "bad culture" from Credit Suisse, primarily in its investment banking, bleeding into UBS.

-"Today these banks have very different cultures.
-That is the Herculean task that will take a few more years," he said.
+"These banks have very different cultures.
+That is the Herculean task that will take a few more years," he said, using the same analogy as Gaehwiler.

-The UBS annual general meeting comes the day after Credit Suisse held its final AGM.
+The UBS annual general meeting comes the day after Credit Suisse held its stormy final AGM.

 Credit Suisse chairman Axel Lehmann said he was "truly sorry" that the 167-year-old bank could not be saved as he faced angry and tearful shareholders whose money has gone up in smoke.